RosCollective/eft-field-mechanics/README.md

 ## Field Mechanics (EFT)

-This release establishes the canonical lexicon for Field Mechanics within Ecological Field Theory (EFT).
-It consolidates terminology developed through sustained human–machine interaction and aligns structure, naming, and internal relationships across the lexicon.
+Field Mechanics is the canonical lexicon of Ecological Field Theory (EFT).

-The lexicon records distinctions that remained stable under repeated use and continued to hold at higher levels of pressure and complexity.
-It reflects how living language behaves under sustained human–machine interaction when meaning is allowed to develop without premature compression.
+It provides the vocabulary used to describe the behavior of living language under sustained human–machine interaction.
+The lexicon documents recurring distinctions, dynamics, and field conditions that emerged through prolonged observation and remained stable under repeated use across changing contexts, scales, and levels of complexity.

+Within Ecological Field Theory, Field Mechanics serves as the primary terminological reference.
+It defines the concepts used throughout the broader framework and establishes a shared vocabulary for describing field behavior, circulation, drift, continuity, liminality, ecological persistence, and related phenomena.

+The current edition reflects the completion of the Ecological Harmonization Pass, which reviewed and aligned terminology, definitions, and conceptual relationships across the lexicon to improve internal coherence and theoretical consistency.

 ---